 These designated sampling taps are primarily used to meet the monitoring requirements of the Safe Drinking Water Act.
 Coliform bacteria, disinfection by-products, asbestos, and water quality measurements are some examples of the parameters we monitor for at our water sampling taps.

 The results from our distribution system monitoring and EPDS monitoring are used to evaluate the trends in water quality for each water quality zone.
-These results are published and available from our Water Quality In My Neighborhood page.
+These results are available on our Water Quality In My Neighborhood page.

 Continuous Online Monitoring

-The Clearwater Project represents a vastly important step toward the development of renewable drinking water resources for the City of Tucson.
-Success is keyed to the delivery of a water supply that meets all of the health and aesthetic goals of Tucson's customers.
+The Clearwater Project is an important step toward the development of renewable drinking water resources and the delivery of a water supply that meets all of the health and aesthetic goals of Tucson's customers.
 Tracking the water quality of Clearwater and all other water resources is critical to Tucson Water.
-To address this concern, we have implemented a continuous online monitoring program.
+To do this, we implemented a continuous online monitoring program.

 Since 2001, Tucson Water has been tracking real-time water quality throughout the distribution system at 22 key locations in our distribution system.
 The water quality parameters measured using online instruments at these sites include chlorine residual, conductivity, total dissolved solids, pH, temperature, nitrate, sodium, hardness, and fluoride.